geosigno/simpleParallax.js/README.md

 # SimpleParallax

-Apply a nice Parallax effect on image in a minute.

-# What is this jQuery plugin for?

 simpleParallax is a simple and lightweight jQuery plugin that gives your website parallax animations on the images.

 # How to use it